 Do you create your own home brews?
 I’d love to hear what you think, so leave a comment in the comments section!

 If you are interested in making your own beer---check out some of the resources below!

 Also, if you’d like to learn more about using herbs in your ferments, I recommend the Herbal Academy of New England’s Herbal Fermentation course.
 It’s wonderfully informative.

 You may enjoy some of these related articles:

 Hugs, Health, & Self-Reliance!

 P.S.
 Sign up for the newsletter if you haven’t already!
-You’ll never miss a thing, and I’ll be sending you three free eBooks too.
+You’ll never miss a thing, and you’ll get free access to the Resource Library!